 Through this program, De La Salle College aims to enable exceptionally able students in a community of faith and excellence to achieve their full potential with integrity and distinction.

-Support for CEO funded students
+Support for CEM-funded students

-Support for students without CEO funding
+Support for students without CEM-funding